Raverkhedi – Resting Place of Bajirao Peshwa I

 - Khandwa – Katora – Bhogaon Nipani

-For travellers coming from North West:
+For travelers coming from North West:

 - Maheshwar – Kasrawad – Katora – Bhogaon Nipani